Hogbobson/hpsim/README.md

 v0.5.2
 Dissatisfied with the deep-nested callings of functions throughout the programme, I changed it so it's now a more flat structure.
 Should make it easier to customize.

+v0.8.0
+Definitely skipped a few version numbers.
+Last time I uploaded there was still a set structure.
+Hpsim now allows for any function, with any input, and any output.
+More description to come.
+TODO: Better visualization.